monashmicroimaging/gitbook-ethical-imaging/inappropriate_image_manipulations.md

 Reprinted \(adapted\) with permission from Anumolu _et al._ 'Fabrication of Highly Uniform Nanoparticles from Recombinant Silk-Elastin-like Protein Polymers for Therapeutic Agent Delivery' ACS Nano, 2011, 5\(7\), pp 5374-5382 \(DOI: 10.1021/nn103585f\).
 Copyright 2011 American Chemical Society.

-[‘Alleged Data Manipulation in Nano Letters and ACS Nano from the Pease group’](http://www.chemistry-blog.com/2013/08/13/alleged-data-manipulation-in-nano-letters-and-acs-nano-from-the-pease-group/) Chemistry Blog article by Mitch, 13th August 2013
+This instance of image manipulation was  reported in a Chemistry Blog article by user 'Mitch' [‘Alleged Data Manipulation in Nano Letters and ACS Nano from the Pease group’](http://www.chemistry-blog.com/2013/08/13/alleged-data-manipulation-in-nano-letters-and-acs-nano-from-the-pease-group/), 13th August 2013.

 ### Example: Removing cells inappropriately